 -

-The primary decision-making organs of a target company are its board of directors and shareholders’ meetings.
+The primary decision-making bodies of a target company are its board of directors and shareholders’ meetings.
 Below is an overview of the approval procedures for both private and public companies:

 Private Company

-- For the sale of shares, unless the articles of association of the target company specify otherwise, approval from the target company is not required.
+- For the sale of shares, unless the articles of association of the target company specifically stipulate otherwise, approval resolved at a board of directors meeting or at a shareholders’ meeting is not required.

 - For the issuance and sale of new shares, a special resolution passed by the shareholders’ meeting, requiring approval of not less than 75% of the total number of votes from attending shareholders who have the right to vote, is required by law.